 Losing a job can be very shocking.
 First thing first, you will need to understand that letting you go was just as hard for the company.
 After all, the company spent years training and shaping you.
 Unfortunately, circumstances can be difficult at times.
-Finding out that you have been retrenched is not the easiest thing to do.
-Nothing is more important than giving yourself some time to absorb what has happened.
-Stay calm and take care of yourself first.
+Finding out that you have been retrenched is not the easiest thing to deal with so it is more important that you give yourself some time to absorb what has happened.
+Try and stay calm and take care of yourself first.

 Pro-tip: When we are in our worst state, we tend to make bad decisions that may affect our future.
 Do not make any big decisions, wait until you are feeling calm, and composed, before deciding.

 - Review your termination letter

 Reading a termination letter is a dreadful task and a shock to the system.
 However, it is important to take your time and understand everything on the letter.
 If you do not understand it, remember to contact human resources for clarification.
 While reading, pay attention to the dates whereby documents must be signed and returned.
 If you need more time, drop a message to human resources to request for an extension.